jreisinger/docs/notes/varia/ansible.md

   command: "{{ myapp }} -a foo"
 ```

-If your argument contains a collon:
+If your argument contains a colon:
 ```
 - name: show a debug msg
   debug: "msg='The debug module will print a message: neat, eh?'"